Hetty Taylor shipwreck

-The Hetty Taylor was a schooner that sank in Lake Michigan off the coast of Sheboygan, Wisconsin, United States.
+Hetty Taylor was a schooner that sank in Lake Michigan off Sheboygan, Wisconsin, United States.
 In 2005 the shipwreck site was added to the National Register of Historic Places.
+It was included within the boundaries of the Wisconsin Shipwreck Coast National Marine Sanctuary in 2021.

 History

-The Hetty Taylor was launched in 1874.
+Hetty Taylor was launched in 1874.
 She mostly hauled wood products.
-The ship carried cargo from ports including ones in Muskegon, Michigan, Green Bay, Wisconsin, Sister Bay, Wisconsin and Egg Harbor, Wisconsin to her homeport in Milwaukee, Wisconsin.
-Additionally, the Hetty Taylor carried numerous types of cargo from Milwaukee to other ports.
+The ship carried cargo from ports such as Muskegon, Michigan, and Green Bay, Sister Bay, and Egg Harbor, Wisconsin, to her home port in Milwaukee, Wisconsin.
+She also carried numerous types of cargo from Milwaukee to other ports.

-On August 26, 1880, the Hetty Taylor was en route to Escanaba, Michigan from Milwaukee when she encountered a sudden squall.
-The crew was able to row to safety in a small boat, hoping to find help and recover the ship before she sank.
+On August 26, 1880, Hetty Taylor was in Lake Michigan on a voyage from Milwaukee to Escanaba, Michigan, when she encountered a sudden squall and capsized.
+Her crew of five rowed safely to shore in a small boat, hoping to find help and recover the ship before she sank.
 However, by the time they were able to return, it was too late.
+Hetty Taylor sank, coming to rest at 43°40.893′N 087°39.291′W in 105 to 110 ft of water with 8 ft of her main topmast protruding above the surface.
+Salvage efforts apparently were abandoned after late April 1881.